The Doctoral Program in History

 Proficiency and competence in languages will be assessed in two-hour translation examinations administered by History faculty at the beginning of every semester.
 Proficiency exam includes an oral component.

+Students are expected to satisfy language requirements before the end of their second year in the program.
 All students must pass departmentally administered language examinations before proceeding to qualifying examinations for the doctoral degree.

 - three 4-hour open-book written examinations (to be taken on-campus) based on the reading lists for the major field, minor field, and area of specialization (students who take two minor fields will combine them into a single examination);